-Trust the leader in Master of Science in Nursing graduates¹ to help you advance your career and make a bigger impact in the lives of your patients.
+Advance your career with a Master of Science in Nursing and make a bigger impact in the lives of your patients.

-Whether you want to work one-on-one with patients or influence care on a larger scale, our CCNE-accredited MSN program can help you drive your goals forward.
+Whether you want to work directly with patients or influence care on a broader scale, our CCNE-accredited MSN program can help you reach your goals.
 A master’s in nursing degree allows registered nurses (RNs) to pursue advanced clinical and leadership training.

 More than 98% of employers of Walden MSN graduates responding to our survey say they would hire another Walden MSN graduate.4

 Walden’s MSN program allows you to tailor your studies to align with your desired career path.
 Our specializations fall into two categories:

 Does your passion lie in providing direct patient care?
 Choose from four specializations that prepare you to pursue certification and credentialing as a nurse practitioner.

 Position yourself for advanced leadership or educator roles in one of several critical areas of nursing and healthcare.

 CCNE-accredited Master of Science in Nursing (MSN) program

 Need a little help selecting the right specialization?
 Simply click "Get started" below and answer the following questions, and we'll find the most suitable options for you.Get started